 Not far north of the champagne city of Reims, this site has seven traditionally decorated Mongolian yurts sleeping up to four plus Japanese-style ryokans for two.
 The site itself is no-frills and ‘zen’, with pagodas and a pond with fountain, and good walking and fishing nearby; there is, however, an on-site restaurant serving Mongolian specialities against a backdrop of suitably ethnic music.

-This single roulotte is set on a farm with animals that guests – up to 2 adults and 2 kids under-18 – are free to pet, including a donkey, horses, Highland cattle, goats and sheep, in addition to peacocks and other birds, some of which live on or around the small lake.
+This single roulotte is set on a farm with animals that guests – up to two adults and two kids – are free to pet, including a donkey, horses, Highland cattle, goats and sheep, in addition to peacocks and other birds, some of which live on or around the small lake.
 The caravan itself is enclosed in its own little garden in the trees, with loungers and a table and chair; it has a kitchen, BBQ equipment, a shower-room/loo, and even a flatscreen TV and DVD player.

 The UK's biggest family holiday site.
 We offer exciting, hand-picked family holidays and breaks to family friendly places in the UK and abroad.

 Book with Confidence.
 We are a Member of ABTA which means you have the benefit of ABTA’s assistance and Code of Conduct.
 All the package and Flight-Plus holidays we sell are covered by a scheme protecting your money if the supplier fails.
 Other services such as hotels or flights on their own may not be protected and you should ask us what protection is available

 Top family breaks

 Copyright 2003-2016 © Take the Family Ltd. All rights reserved.
 All images are copyright of their respective owners.

 Take the Family is an Accredited Body Member of Hays Travel Limited, ATOL 5534.
 Please see our terms and conditions for further information.

 * We are not responsible for the content of 3rd party sites.